Marry In Haste, Repent At;

 A relieved Butler met him, flanked by a corps of footmen, who calmly and stoically went about the business of getting their master from the carriage and into the grand Entrance Hall.
-While this evidently well practised and frequently repeated expedition was being undertaken, Darcy availed himself of his coat, gloves and hat and prepared to leave.
+While this evidently well practised and frequently repeated expedition was being undertaken, Darcy prepared to leave.
 Indeed, he was almost out the door when a beautiful voice assailed him.

-"Robertson, have his Lordship's chamber prepared for his arrival," uttered she, a young woman elegantly attired, whose fine eyes rendered an certain expression within them that he could not fail to understand nor feel the utmost compassion.
-His memory recollected a similar facade, displayed by his sister only last summer, when he had encountered her in Ramsgate, in the arms of another reprobate.
+"Robertson, have his Lordship's chamber prepared for his arrival," uttered she, a young woman elegantly attired, whose fine eyes rendered a certain expression within them that he could not fail to understand nor feel the utmost compassion for.
+He recollected a similar facade, displayed by his sister only last summer, when he had encountered her in Ramsgate, in the arms of another reprobate.
 Fortunately for Georgiana he had been in a position to deal with the son of his father's steward, and send him packing.
-Unfortunately for the lady before him, he could not provide the same service, his hands having been constrained by rank and evidence of insufficient provocation.
+Unfortunately for the lady before him, he could not provide the same service, his hands having been constrained by rank and insufficient evidence of provocation.

 Somehow, he recollected his manners and bowed, displaying an elegance which his travelling companion still lacked as he continued to be hoisted upstairs.

-"My Lady, forgive us for disturbing your privacy," Roberston addressed her with a equally elegant bow.
+"My Lady, forgive us for disturbing your privacy," Robertson addressed her with a equally elegant bow.

 "It is of no matter, Henry," she assured him with a smile, before coming to stand in front of the other gentleman.
 "I thank you, sir for bringing my Lord home.
 I trust he was no trouble?"